Civil Engineering

 CE 559.
 Plate and Slab Structures.
 3 Credits.

 Classical plate bending theory, rectangular and circular plates, slab analysis by energy and numerical methods, anisotropic plates, large deflection theory, buckling of thin plates.
-PrerequisItes: ENGR 203 and CE 351.
+Prerequisite: ENGR 203 and CE 351.
 S, odd years.

 CE 562.
 Graduate Seminar in Civil Engineering.
 1 Credit.

 Conference and reports on current developments in Civil Engineering.
-Prerequisite: Admission to Civil Engineering Program; consent of instructor and School of Graduate Studies required for undergraduate students.
+Prerequisite: Admission to Civil Engineering Graduate Program.
 Repeatable to 3.00 credits.
 S/U grading.
 F,S,SS.

 Investigation of special topics dictated by student and faculty interests.
-May be repeated up to a total of 6 credits.
+May be repeated up to a total of 15 credits.
 Prerequisite: Department approval.
 Repeatable to 6.00 credits.
+F,S,SS.

-May be repeated to a maximum of 12 credits.
+May be repeated to a maximum of 15 credits.
 Repeatable to 12.00 credits.
+F,S,SS.

 CE 595.
 Design Project.
 3-6 Credits.